Ila-bura/rock-paper-scissors/README.md

 The following pages were consulted throughout the coding process:
 + [StackOverflow](https://stackoverflow.com/questions/14639077/how-to-use-sys-exit-in-python) - sourced for the exit function.
 + [W3Schools Python Random randint](https://www.w3schools.com/python/ref_random_randint.asp) - to learn how to import the random system.
-+ [W3Schools Conditions and If statements](https://www.w3schools.com/python/python_conditions.asp) - consulted as a reference point.
++ [W3Schools Conditions and If statements](https://www.w3schools.com/python/python_conditions.asp) - as a reference point.
-+ [W3Schools While loops](https://www.w3schools.com/python/python_while_loops.asp) - consulted as a reference point.
++ [W3Schools While loops](https://www.w3schools.com/python/python_while_loops.asp) - as a reference point.

 The deployment of the game was learned from Code Institute's walkthrough project: love_sandwiches